calgo-lab/error-paper/downstream_experiments/README.md

 *Conclusion?*

 A difference in variance of cross validation scores indicates that some error mechanisms have a larger effect on the model performance than others.
 If there is large variance, the model behaves less consistently when the given mechanism is applied.
 If there is little variance, the model behaves more consistently when the given mechanism is applied.
 The little variance case is desirable due to the increased confidence in estimates of average model performance.
 This change in consistency of performance, when all other controllable variables are held constant, is indicative of an effect from the change in error mechanism.
 That is, different error mechanisms, through difference in model performance consistency, have an effect on overall model performance in downstream machine learning tasks.

+Moreover, the variance of model performance on data errored with the ECAR mechanism tends to be smaller indicating that the tree based model used is more robust to the ECAR error mechanism.
+This could indicate that there is a need to develop models robust to the corruption by the other error mechanisms as they also occur in data.

 ## To get results, per experiment